akamai-compute-marketplace/marketplace-clusters/README.md

 ### Stackscript

 A [Stackscript](https://techdocs.akamai.com/cloud-computing/docs/write-a-custom-script-for-use-with-stackscripts) is a Bash script that is stored on Linode hosts and is accessible to all customers.
-When an instance is booted, the Stackscript is excecuted to initiate the provisioning process.
+When an instance is booted, the Stackscript is executed to initiate the provisioning process.

 ### Ansible Playbook